Grufoony/TrafficFlowDynamicsModel/README.md

 With this script you can also merge differents PNG files into a unique GIF file, obtaining an output like this:

 <img src="./data/img/evolution.gif" width="50%" height="50%"/>

+## Pybinding
+You can also run the library on Python keeping the optimization level given by C++.
+To make this you have to make the Pybinding of the code on your personal environment.

+To do so, in the main folder run the following commands:

+    python3 setup.py sdist
+    pip install .